Projective Fra\"{i}ss\'{e} limits and generalized Wa\.{z}ewski dendrites: Topological Graphs and Monotone Epimorphisms

+Let us point out that in this context requiring topological graphs to be zero-dimensional is a natural property, since we are interested in inverse limits of finite discrete structures.
+We warn the reader that in the literature there are different definitions of topological graphs, where edges are embedded as arcs into the topological structure.

-If $A$ is a topological graph and $B\subseteq V(A)$, $A\setminus B$ denotes the topological graph with $V(A\setminus B)=V(A)\setminus V(B)$ and for all $a_1,a_2\in V(A\setminus B)$,
+If $A$ is a topological graph and $B\subseteq A$, $A\setminus B$ denotes the topological graph with $V(A\setminus B)=V(A)\setminus V(B)$ and for all $a_1,a_2\in V(A\setminus B)$,

-A topological graph $G$ is said to have a \emph{transitive set of edges} if It is called a \emph{prespace} if the edge relation $aRb\iff \langle a,b\rangle\in E(G)$ is an equivalence relation.
-In that case we call the quotient space $|G|=G/R$ the \emph{topological realization} of $G$. \end{defn}
+A topological graph $G$ is said to have a \emph{transitive set of edges} if It is called a \emph{prespace} if the edge relation $aRb\iff \langle a,b\rangle\in E(G)$ is an equivalence relation, equivalently a prespace is a topological graph with a transitive set of edges.
+In that case we call the quotient topological space $|G|=V(G)/R$ the \emph{topological realization} of $G$. \end{defn}

 \begin{example} Let $\mathcal C\subseteq [0,1]$ be the standard middle-thirds Cantor set.
 Consider the topological graph $G$ with $V(G)=\mathcal C$ and for distinct $x,y\in \mathcal C$ we have $\langle x,y\rangle\in E(G)$ if and only if $x,y$ are the endpoints of one of the intervals removed from $[0,1]$ in the construction of $\mathcal C$ (see the picture below for the first few stages of the construction, with the edges represented by solid black lines).